lynchc34/AndroidPrivacy/README.md

 # AndroidPrivacy

 ## The Final Year project repo
-I plan to use this repo to keep track of final year project notes, documentation, commands *basically* everythigng and anything
+I plan to use this repo to keep track of final year project notes, documentation, commands *basically* everything and anything

 ## How Private Are Android Phones Really
 > Description